Genus two KdV soliton gases and their long-time asymptotics: The large behaviors of the genus two KdV soliton gas potential

 Recall that $z=-\lambda^2$, hence the WKB expansion of solution $\hat S_1^{\infty}(z)$ on the parameter $\lambda$ is

 Here we choose $i\lambda$, since the map $\lambda\to z=-\lambda^2$ from the upper $\lambda$-plane to $\C\setminus{(-\infty,0)}$.

-So far, we obtain the expression of $\hat{S}^{\infty}_1(z)$ and its expansion for $\lambda\to\infty$.
+So far, we obtain the expression of $\hat{S}^{\infty}_1(z)$ and its expansion for {$z\to\infty$}.
 To reconstruct the potential $u(x)$, one needs to concentrate on the error RH problem of $Y(\lambda)$ which in fact contributes the error term $\mathcal{O}(x^{-1})$ in the asymptotic behavior of $u(x)$ for $x\to +\infty$.
-The techniques for error estimation are illustrated in \cite{Girotti CMP}, although they differ slightly from those in this paper (see Remark \ref{errord}).
+The techniques for error estimation are illustrated in \cite{Girotti CMP}, although they differ slightly from those in this paper. {Now, to analyze the error RH problem for $Y(\lambda)$, we need to transform the vector-form solution into a matrix form (see Remark \ref{errord}).
+To ensure logical coherence, we will reconstruct $u(x)$ at the end of subsection \ref{sec3.2} (Remark \ref{rmk3.9}) using equation (\ref{WKB of k}), leveraging the connection between the $z$-plane and the $\lambda$-plane.
+This allows us to complete the proof of Theorem \ref{thm3.8} from the perspective of the $z$-plane.}